aduvermy/Google_Takeout_data_mining/README.md

 pip install matplotlib

 ```

-To visualized your frequent research, you could build a word cloud, as shown below.
-On this kind of visualization word size is proportionnal to the frequence on wich you search a word/expression in you browser.
+To visualize your frequent research, you could build a word cloud, as shown below.
+In this kind of visualization, word size is proportional to the frequency on which you search a word/expression in your browser.

 <p align="center">
 <img src="./issues_for_readme/word_cloud.png" width="600" height="400" />
 </p>